Time is not a Healer, but it Sure Makes Hindsight 20:20: Impossibility of Consensus in the Fail-To-Send Model

 Second, suppose that the $p_j$-silent decision from $c_j$ is $1$.
 Note that, because $c_{j-1}$ and $c_j$ only differ in the local state of $p_j$, if $p_j$ remains silent, then the decision is the same regardless of whether we start from $c_{j-1}$ or $c_j$.
 Thus, the $p_j$-silent decision from $c_{j-1}$ is also $1$.
 We conclude that $c_{j-1}$ is $p_j$-dependent.

 \end{proof}

 We now prove by induction that we can build an infinite execution consisting entirely of $p$-dependent configurations.

-\begin{lemma} There exists a process $p$ and a $p$-dependent initial configuration. \end{lemma} \begin{proof} Order the processes in an arbitrary sequence $p_1,\dots,p_n$.
+\begin{lemma} There exists a $p$-dependent initial configuration for some process $p$. \end{lemma} \begin{proof} Order the processes in an arbitrary sequence $p_1,\dots,p_n$.
 Consider the sequence of initial configurations $c_0,\dots,c_n$ where, for each configuration $c_i$ and each process $p_j$, $p_j$ has input $0$ if and only if $j\geq i$.
-Note that the sequence $c_0,\dots,c_n$ is a sequence of adjacent configurations: for each $i\in 1..n$, configurations $c_{i-1}$ and $c_i$ only differ in the input of process $i$.
+Note that the sequence $c_0,\dots,c_n$ is a sequence of adjacent configurations: for each $i\in 1..n$, configurations $c_{i-1}$ and $c_i$ differ only in the input of the process $i$.
 Moreover, by the validity property of consensus, the failure-free decision from $c_0$ is $0$ and the failure-free decision from $c_1$ is $1$.
 Thus, by~\Cref{l1}, there exists a process $p$ and $k\in 0..n$ such that $c_k$ is $p$-dependent.

 \end{proof}